muhmud/qsh/README.md

 The following environment variables can be changed if required:

 * `QSH_PAGER` - The pager you will be using, which defaults to `pspg`.
-This is used to check whether results are currently being displayed in the SQL client pane, and if they are, then exit out of the pager before sending over the next query
+This is used to check whether results are currently being displayed in the SQL client pane, and if they are, then qsh will exit out of the pager before sending over the next query
 * `QSH_EDITOR_COMMAND` - The command used by your SQL client to trigger the editor.
 This can be changed in order to work with other SQL clients not detailed here
 * `QSH_SWITCH_ON_EXECUTE` - Whether we should switch to the SQL client pane after triggering the execution of a query.
 By default, you will remain in the editor
 * `QSH_EDITOR` - The editor you are going to be using, which defaults to `$VISUAL`